fmerg/pymerkle/docs/source/index.rst

   in decreasing powers of 2)
 * fast recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's right-most branch need be recalculated
-* memory efficiency, since the height as well as total number of nodes with respect to the tree's length is constrained to the minimum.
+* storage efficiency, since the height as well as total number of nodes with respect to the tree's length is constrained to the minimum.

 The topology turns out to be identical with that of a binary *Sekura